-Students have the right to request an amendment of their educational records and information directly relating to them.
+Students have the right to request an amendment of their education records and information directly relating to them.
 This section does not include procedures for students challenging individual grades.
 Grade appeal and grievance procedures are set forth in the individual Student Handbooks for each School and the TTUHSC Student Handbook/Code of Professional Conduct.
 The request is limited to inaccurate, misleading or otherwise inappropriate records and information.
-The procedures set forth below shall be followed to amend the records.
+The procedures set forth below shall be followed to amend education records.

-- 1. Student who believes that their Education Records are inaccurate or misleading, or that the records violate their privacy rights, must first request an informal discussion regarding the questionable item with the Office of the Registrar, who may or may not honor the request. - 2.
-If the result of the informal discussion with the Office of the Registrar is not satisfactory to the Student, and the Student still wishes to have the record corrected, the Student should submit a Student Request to Amend Education Records form HSC OP 77.13 to the Assistant Provost or their designee.
-The request shall clearly identify the part of the record the Student believes should be changed, and specify why it should be changed, i.e., why the Student believes the record is inaccurate, misleading or in violation of their privacy rights.
-[Note: The substantive judgment of a faculty member regarding a Student's work, expressed in grades or evaluations, is not within the purview of the right to seek amendment of Education Records under this section.
-This section does not include procedures for Students challenging individual grades.
-Grade appeal and grievance procedures are set forth in the individual Student handbooks for each School and the TTUHSC Student Handbook/ Code of Professional Conduct.] - 3.
-After receiving the written request from the Student for a change in their Education Records, the Assistant Provost or their designee shall request, and the Office of the Registrar shall provide, a written statement that explains why the request for the change in the Education Record was denied at the informal stage.
-After reviewing the request by the Student and the response of the Office of the Registrar, the Assistant Provost for Student Affairs or designee will provide written notification to the

-Student whether or not TTUHSC will implement the change.
-If not, the Assistant Provost for Student Affairs or designee will notify the Student of the right to a hearing to challenge the information believed by the Student to be inaccurate, misleading, or in violation of the Student's rights.
+- 1. Any student who believes that their education records are inaccurate or misleading, or that the records violate their privacy rights, must first request an informal discussion regarding the questionable item with the Office of the Registrar, who may or may not honor the request. - 2.
+If the result of the informal discussion with the Office of the Registrar is not satisfactory to the student, and the student still wishes to have the record corrected, the student should submit a Student Request to Amend Education Records form HSC OP 77.13 to the Assistant Provost or their designee.
+The request shall clearly identify the part of the record the student believes should be changed, and specify why it should be changed, i.e., why the student believes the record is inaccurate, misleading or in violation of their privacy rights.
+[Note: The substantive judgment of a faculty member regarding a student's work, expressed in grades or evaluations, is not within the purview of the right to seek amendment of education records under this section.
+This section does not include procedures for students challenging individual grades.
+Grade appeal and grievance procedures are set forth in the individual student handbooks for each School and the TTUHSC Student Handbook/ Code of Professional Conduct.] - 3.
+After receiving the written request from the student for a change in their education records, the Assistant Provost or their designee shall request, and the Office of the Registrar shall provide, a written statement that explains why the request for the change in the education record was denied at the informal stage.
+After reviewing the request by the student and the response of the Office of the Registrar, the Assistant Provost for Student Affairs or designee will provide written notification to the student whether or not TTUHSC will implement the change.
+If not, the Assistant Provost for Student Affairs or designee will notify the student of the right to a hearing to challenge the information believed by the student to be inaccurate, misleading, or in violation of the student's rights.